andymule/wslwin/README.md

 Nasty, brute force way to FINALLY open explorer and vscode with correct context from WSL.
 Hooray?

 #### Microsoft ain't kiddin'
-...you're gonna have some bad times when you edit linux files with windows tools, but what is life if not about freedom of choices!
-If you want a taste of this: make a new file from vscode in windows and save it in your linux home directory.
+...you're gonna have some bad times when you mess with linux files using windows tools, but what is linux without freedom of choices?!
+If you want a taste of this badness: make a new file using vscode or explorer inside your linux home directory.
 This file will be invisible to linux.
 But hey, you're a poweruser now!
-You live for this stuff!
+You live for this stuff! **But seriously, don't create/delete/copy-into files from vscode or explorer.
+I've had no issues with editing/browsing/copying-out-of.**

 #### Dependencies
 Sadly, this uses python 3 at the moment.
 You need to install it with `sudo apt install python3`